 - Educating members, legislators, regulators, and other constituencies about structured finance, securitization and related capital markets,

 - Building the Broadest Possible Consensus among members on policy, legal, regulatory and other matters affecting or potentially affecting the industry

 - Advocating with respect to policy, legal, regulatory and other matters affecting or potentially affecting the industry, and

 - Core Principles of Governance, Financial Transparency, Inclusion and respectful accommodation of divergent member views.

 We provide a representative and transparent member-driven platform for industry education and advocacy.
 While we are based in Washington, DC, our members’ interests extend globally.

-We boast more than 260 institutional members (and growing), including investors, issuers, and all other participants in the structured finance industry.
+We boast approximately 350 institutional members (and growing), including investors, issuers, and all other participants in the structured finance industry.
 As a member-driven organization our advocacy is committee-based, with over 50 committees and taskforces actively engaged in representing broad industry viewpoints across all aspects of the regulatory and legislative agenda.